-(As per the Choice Based Credit System, to be implemented with effect from the academic year 2020-2021)
+(As per the Choice Based Credit System, implemented since 2018-2019)

-Preamble: As per UGC guidelines relating to Choice Based Credit and Grading Semester System, in Autonomous Colleges, this Discipline Specific Core course (DSC) in the subject of Education for the Third Year Bachelor of Arts in Education course is designed.
+Preamble: As per UGC guidelines relating to the Choose Based Credit and Grading Semester System, in Autonomous Colleges, this Discipline Specific Core course (DSC) in the subject of Education, for the Third Year Bachelor of Arts in Education course; is designed.

-Eligibility: Admission to the TYBA course is open to those students who passed the SYBA examination, and who have the requisite minimum ATKT courses.
+Eligibility: Admission to the TYBA course is open to students who passed the SYBA examination, and who have cleared the requisite minimum ATKT courses.

-Objectives of the TYBA Courses:
+Program Objectives of the TYBA Courses:

+Sophia College offers the BA in Education with a Double Major comprising three papers.
 Education IV, V and VI are placed in the Optional Group of subjects in the Social Sciences.

-The main objective of these courses is to introduce the learners to the fundamental concepts of Educational Evaluation, Technology and the Indian Education System.
-Learners will be able to understand the emerging scope and developments of Evaluation, Technology and the Indian Education System in the academic context.
+The main objective of the YBTA Education courses is to introduce the learners to the fundamental concepts and skill development in Educational Evaluation, Educational Technology, as well as to understand the structure, challenges and trends in the modern Indian Education System.

+Total No. of lectures per semester: 165 [60 + 60 + 45] lectures

+Number of Instructional Days: 90 days per semester

+4 lectures per week in two core courses

+3 lectures per week in the third core course

-Number of Instructional Days: 90 days per semester No. of credits per course per semester: 3 credits
+No. of credits per course per semester: 3 credits